-38 Now the just shall live by faith; But if anyone draws back, My soul has no pleasure in him.”

 38 Now the just shall live by faith;

-This phrase is an allusion (not quote) from Habakkuk 2:3-4 in the Septuagint (LXX).
+This phrase is an allusion to (not quote from) Habakkuk 2:3–4 in the Septuagint (LXX).
 The word “just” refers to a believer.
 This is a person who lays hold of God’s faithfulness to him.
-This quotation is the reason for the lengthy discourse of faith in chapter 11.
+This citation is the reason for the lengthy discourse of faith in chapter 11.

 But if anyone draws back,

-This and the next phase are a litotes where a positive idea expresses a negative opposite.
+This and the next phase are a litotes where a positive idea expresses the negative opposite.

-This phrase draws a contrast between the person who wavers in their faith and the one who is steadfast in their faith.
+This phrase draws a contrast between the person who wavers in his faith and the one who is steadfast in his belief in what God has said.
 A believer who “draws back” is a believer in reversionism, a believer who minimizes the finished work of Christ.
-To draw back is the failure to endure suffering and to stay with the assembly of believers.
-Drawing back is not apostasy but to a mode of endurance which will result in drifting away from the truth they have held.
+To draw back is the failure to endure suffering and stay with the assembly of believers.
+Drawing back is not apostasy but a mode of endurance that will result in drifting away from a clear concept of truth one has held.

 My soul has no pleasure in him.”